Alcohol Interlock Program

 Interlock devices are electronic breath-testing devices which link to the ignition system of cars, motorcycles and heavy vehicles.

-Before you can drive your vehicle, you will have to complete a breath test on the interlock.
+Before you can drive a vehicle, you will have to complete a breath test on the interlock.
 If the device detects that you have alcohol in your body, the vehicle will not start.
 Random breath tests must also be passed during a journey.
 The interlock has a camera, which takes a photo of you providing the breath sample.

 Interlock offences, disqualifications and interlock periods